Heinrich Schenker: Declining health and death

 Schenker died on 14 January 1935, age 66 at 2 AM, the cause of death listed as diabetes and arteriosclerosis.
 He was buried on 17 January at the Wiener Zentralfriedhof, Gate 4, Group 3, Series 4, number 8.
 The inscription on his grave reads: "Hier ruht, der die Seele der Musik vernommen, ihre Gesetze im Sinne der Großen verkündet wie Keiner vor ihm" (Here lies he who examined and revealed the laws concerning the soul of music like none other before him).

 Jeanette Schenker stayed in Vienna after the Anschluss.
-She was rescued twice from the Nazis before being arrested and transported on 29 June 1942.
+Persecuted for being Jewish, she was rescued twice from the Nazis before being arrested and transported on 29 June 1942.
 She died in Theresienstadt on 8 January 1945.

 Schenker's views on race

-Schenker's views on race generated controversy within music theory circles since his own lifetime and have drawn increased scrutiny in the 21st century.
-The American music theorist Philip Ewell argued that Schenker believed Black people were incapable of self-governance, and that he opposed racial intermarriage on grounds of "mongrelization".
+Schenker's views on race generated controversy within music theory circles since his own lifetime and drew renewed scrutiny after a 2020 publication by American music theorist Philip Ewell.
+Ewell wrote that Schenker believed Black people were incapable of self-governance, and that he opposed racial intermarriage on grounds of "mongrelization".
 Ewell further considered that Schenker's views on these issues were "whitewashed" by academic music theorists of the late twentieth century.
 Others, however, among them professor of music theory Timothy L. Jackson, answered that these interpretations are based on mistranslations, misinterpretations and omissions, and that Schenker was in fact a critic of racist theories, viewing them as pseudoscientific.

 Ewell's publication has also been criticized by linguist and instructor of music history at Columbia University John McWhorter, who in Substack said that while "[Schenker] was a genius – and also an open racist who wrote extensively of his sentiments thereabout in uncompromising language." but argued, "If Ewell's claim is that music is racist when involving hierarchical relationships between elements, then we must ask where that puts a great deal of music created by non-white people.
 Perhaps more important, the question is: just what do these hierarchical relationships in music structure have to do with human suffering?"

 Kofi Agawu, Professor at the City University of New York, also wrote: